 Less admirable, on the Bowery, Stuyvesant owned forty slaves (Hondius 2017).
 For this, Stuyvesant has recently been indicted by the International Criminal Tribunal for Frisia (ICTF).
 Check our press statement concerning his indictment and about the ICTF.
 Stuyvesant died in the year 1672.

 Stuyvesant was remembered in history as the governor who was straightforward, stubborn, and authoritarian.
 Known for his quote: "I value the blood of one Christian more than that of a hundred Indians."
-He was never seen as also the man who planted individual freedoms and liberties firmly on American soil, which were subsequently carried across the River Delaware in 1776 by George Washington.
+He was never seen as also the man who planted individual freedoms and liberties firmly on American soil, that subsequently were carried across the River Delaware in 1776 by George Washington.
 Stuyvesant achieved this through the delicate art of the possible, which also required a firm hand.
 Especially in the fragile and delicate situation of this remote colony.

 Jacob Benckes (left) and Pieter Stuyvesant (right)